Customizing the IDE

 - Portuguese - Brazil

-To change the language displayed by Visual Studio for Mac, browse to Visual Studio > Preferences... > Environment > Visual Style and select your desired language from the User Interface Language drop-down, as illustrated in the screenshot below:
+To change the language displayed by Visual Studio for Mac, browse to Visual Studio > Preferences... > Environment > Visual Style and select your desired language from the User Interface Language drop-down, as illustrated in the following image:

-The author information panel allows you to add relevant information about yourself such as your name, email address, the copyright owner for your work, your company, and trademark, as illustrated below:
+The author information panel allows you to add relevant information about yourself such as your name, email address, the copyright owner for your work, your company, and trademark:

-This information is used to populate standard file headers, such as a license, that you might add to new files created in Visual Studio for Mac:
+This information is used to populate standard file headers, such as a license, that you might add to new files:

-Populated Name and Email fields will be used to add information to any commit that is made through Version Control in Visual Studio for Mac.
+Populated Name and Email fields will be used in any commit that is made through Version Control in Visual Studio for Mac.
 If you have not populated these fields, Visual Studio for Mac will prompt you to do so when you try to use Version Control.

 Key bindings allow you to adapt your development environment so that you can move more efficiently throughout Visual Studio for Mac.
 It provides familiar key bindings for many popular IDEs, such as Visual Studio (Windows), ReSharper, Visual Studio Code, and Xcode.

-Key bindings can be set by browsing to Visual Studio > Preferences... > Environment > Key Bindings, as illustrated below:
+Key bindings can be set by browsing to Visual Studio > Preferences... > Environment > Key Bindings, as illustrated by the following image:

 From here you can search for key binding combinations, view conflicting bindings, add new bindings, and edit the existing bindings.